UCdasec/MicroPower/README.md

 child models of decreasing size over an indefinite number of rounds.
 A routine of pruning and finetuning is applied until reaching one of two possible stop conditions:
 1. Filter sizes in the child model remain unchanged after a pruning ratio is applied.
-I.e. the number of filters in a layer are low enough that the calculated numbers of filters after rounding remain the same (2 filters at 0.3 pruning rate = 2 fitlers).
+I.e. the number of filters in a layer are low enough that the calculated numbers of filters after rounding remain the same (2 filters at 0.3 pruning rate = 2 filters).
 2. A child model fails to meet a set accuracy threshold after increasing the search space to the maximum set value.
 In other words, it is found that reducing the model further results in an ineffective model.

 ## Reference